 Castleman graduated from Yale with a B.A. in Chinese Studies and earned his J.D. at the University of San Francisco School of Law.

-Steve Castleman is teaching the following courses in Spring 2022:
+Steve Castleman is teaching the following courses in Fall 2022:

 Courses During Other Semesters